mailjet/mailjetBundle/src/Resources/doc/usage.md

 ## Unit synchronization with events

 If you want realtime synchronization, you can dispatch custom events on your controllers/managers (or anywhere).
 The subscribe event can be used both for adding a new contact or updating an existing one.
-You can fired these events to trigger sync with MailJet:
+You can fired these events to trigger sync with Mailjet:

     ContactEvent::EVENT_SUBSCRIBE = 'welp.mailjet.subscribe';
     ContactEvent::EVENT_UNSUBSCRIBE = 'welp.mailjet.unsubscribe';